sigasi/sigasi_insights/manual/plugins.md

 ### GIT {: #revision-git}

 Recommended plugin: [EGit](http://www.eclipse.org/egit/)
-This plugin is shipped with the standalone version of Sigasi.
+This plugin is shipped with the standalone version of Sigasi Studio.

 ### Subversion (SVN) {: #revision-svn}